sdbip/Segerfeldt.EventStore/Documentation/AGGREGATES.md

 ### Aggregate as a Command Structure

-Other libraries often treat the `Aggregate` much like a list of commands rather than a modelling object.
-Commands often perform multiple operations on the same entity in one batch.
-It does not meaningfully allow for manipulating multiple (root) entities.
-This style of implementation (or the interpretation perhaps) does not make composition or operations very easy at all.
+Other libraries often treat the `Aggregate` much like a monolithic command-handler for a list of commands rather than a modelling object.
+Commands often perform multiple changes in one operation.
+And sometimes a command needs to perform changes to multiple entities; accessing one entity to change another (that isn't part of its aggregate) would make for a very odd API.

-Better then if a (web API) command could focus on the HTTP request/response and think of entities in more abstract terms.
+Better then if a (web API) command could focus on the HTTP request/response and think of entities in more abstract (and composable) terms.